The school program at Pathways Academy is based on these values:

 - Open Communication

-Successful collaboration and teamwork depends on free and open communication through all aspects of the school – from the students and parents to the teachers, staff, principal and Board of Directors.
+Our Pathways teachers believe that successful collaboration and teamwork depends on free and open communication through all aspects of the school – from the students and parents to the teachers, staff, principal, and Board of Directors.
 Each person recognizes that their job affects many people within the school and freely shares any necessary or useful information with other team members.

 Whenever possible, goals and policies are formulated through discussion leading to consensus.